fieldtrip/website/workshop/madrid2019/tutorial_freq.md

 In this tutorial you can find information about how to analyze the spectral content in two different EEG datasets.
-The datasets consist on a multi-sensory object categorization task and a resting state experiment (description below).
+The datasets consist on a **[multi-sensory object categorization task](/workshop/madrid2019/eeg_language)** and a **[resting state experiment](/workshop/madrid2019/eeg_chennu)**.
 The idea behind this approach is to show the user, in a single tutorial, how to explore the spectral dimension of the EEG activity and to adapt the analysis pipeline to the nature of each experimental situation to get the most of the data.
+Before continuing with this tutorial read through the linked descriptions of the datasets.

 First of all, we'll provide a brief introduction on important concepts about frequency analysis and how to use the relevant FieldTrip functions.